WeirdMidas/AetherAtlas/README.md

 ## Features

-- A CPU/GPU, DevFreq and Scheduler optimization module.
-It's placebo-free and focuses entirely on improving the Android's dynamic behavior.
-Ignore benchmarks; they're for one-off testing only.
-The module prioritizes fairness and efficiency in the scheduler over simple scoring.
+- A module that optimizes the CPU/GPU and scheduler.
+No pretense, and with a total focus on efficiency.
 - Integrate the "Rice-to-idle" strategy into the WALT/PELT Tracker.
 This is a way to use frequencies that benefit the task from being completed as quickly as possible, allowing it to rest immediately.
 This strategy was previously considered inefficient, and no one knew how to apply it correctly.
 The module currently attempts to implement this strategy better.
 Now that it understands the limitations of each SOC, the "Rice-to-idle" strategy becomes more efficient and strategic by incorporating "opportunism" into the equation.
 - The EAS and HMP schedulers will have their respective optimizations, focusing on a strategy called "Efficient and Fast Placement."
 This approach to placing tasks between cores aims to have fewer useless heuristics and the best heuristics for the scheduler at the time, allowing for more accurate and faster reaction to the tracker, enabling better task performance and decision-making.
 - It also includes two additional features: "Power Saving Mode," a way to add additional battery-saving optimizations to the current profile.
 This can be used on any profile, even high-performance ones.
 And a "GameSpace" daemon, which allows you to change the CPU affinity of games you've listed so they use only the most powerful cores on your system, maximizing performance.